neighborland/cache_rocket/README.md

 ## Use

-This gem allows you to easily cache a partial of static html and replace inner dynamic html.
+This gem allows you to cache a partial of static html and replace inner dynamic html.
 Here is an example
 scenario:

-You have some html that would be cached, except for some uncacheable code nested in the DOM.
+You have some html that you would like to cache, but cannot because of some uncacheable code nested in the DOM.
 For example:

 ##### file.html.haml:
 ```haml